LED circuit: MOSFET drivers

 An active constant current source is commonly used for high power LEDs, stabilizing light output over a wide range of input voltages which might increase the useful life of batteries.
 Active constant current is typically regulated using a depletion-mode MOSFET (metal–oxide–semiconductor field-effect transistor), which is the simplest current limiter.
 Low drop-out (LDO) constant current regulators also allow the total LED voltage to be a higher fraction of the power supply voltage.

-Switched-mode power supplies or buck converters are used in LED flashlights and household LED lamps.
+Switched-mode power supplies (e.g. buck, boost, and buck-boost converters) are used in LED flashlights and household LED lamps.
 Power MOSFETs are typically used for switching LED drivers, which is an efficient solution to drive high-brightness LEDs.
-Power integrated circuit (IC) chips such as the Supertex HV9910B are widely used to drive the MOSFETs directly, without the need for additional circuitry.
-These MOSFET-based Supertex IC chips are the most common LED drivers for solid-state lighting with LED lamps.
-In 2008, they were used for controlling the solid-state lighting in the Beijing National Aquatics Center during the 2008 Summer Olympics.
+Power integrated circuit (IC) chips are widely used to drive the MOSFETs directly, without the need for additional circuitry.

 Series resistor

 Series resistors are a simple way to stabilize the LED current, but energy is wasted in the resistor.

 Miniature indicator LEDs are normally driven from low voltage DC via a current-limiting resistor.
 Currents of 2 mA, 10 mA and 20 mA are common.
-Sub-mA indicators may be made by driving ultrabright LEDs at very low current.
+Sub-mA indicators may be made by driving ultra-bright LEDs at very low current.
 Efficiency tends to reduce at low currents, but indicators running on 100 μA are still practical.

 In coin cell powered keyring-type LED lights, the resistance of the cell itself is usually the only current limiting device.

 LEDs with built-in series resistors are available.
 These may save printed circuit board space, and are especially useful when building prototypes or populating a PCB in a way other than its designers intended.
 However, the resistor value is set at the time of manufacture, removing one of the key methods of setting the LED's intensity.